-1. Disable extension
+1. Disable extension on Magento 1

 You can completely disable an extension by removing or renaming its xml file from the app/etc/modules folder.
 The naming convention for this file is <COMPANY_NAME>_<EXTENSION_NAME>.xml